ireapps/teaching-guide-intro-to-pandas/FORTEACHERS.md

 Having the students open [the included syntax reference notebook](Python%20syntax%20cheat%20sheet.ipynb) can be useful for reinforcing Python basics.

 ## Class setup
 We'll have the latest version of Python 3 installed.
-We're using the standard library's `venv` module to manage the virtual environment and project dependencies (`jupyter` and `pandas`), which will already have been installed and tested prior to your session.
+We're using the standard library's `venv` module to manage the virtual environment and project dependencies (`jupyterlab` and `pandas`), which will already have been installed and tested prior to your session.
 Please refer to the Python setup sheet for the conference and let us know if you have any questions.

 ## Class outline